 The self-exclusion tool is there for players who have a problem with their gambling, and we’re sure not used lightly.

 After all, it’s quite a big thing to admit you have a problem so once done, how irresponsible for SkyBet to then send marketing material via email, mobile text or push notifications in a mobile app?

 The biggest fail around the marketing material was in December 2017 when 46,000 self-excluded customer devices received a push notification.

 Their failings don’t end there though, SkyBet also failed to return account balance funds to customers who had self-excluded.
 In total 36,748 customers hadn’t been reimbursed.

 In total, these accounts held balances of £51,817.
 SkyBet returned a substantial amount of the money but were unable to return £24,588 because the account’s registered payment method had expired or the balance was less than £1.

-It might seem like a lot of cash to be sitting in accounts but on further investigation, it was found that no balance exceeded £4.00
+It might seem like a lot of cash to be sitting in accounts, but on further investigation, it got found that no balance exceeded £4.00

 SkyBet got off pretty lightly with a fine of £1,008,600.
 Part of that penalty package is a payment of £750,000 to charities for responsible causes instead of a financial penalty.

 We ask it every time we report on one of these fines, who is next?